WZBSocialScienceCenter/otreeutils/README.md

     * create single Likert scale fields from given labels
     * easy survey forms styling via CSS due to cleanly structured HTML output
 * Displaying warnings to participants when a timeout occurs on a page (no automatic form submission after timeout)
+* Setting custom URLs for pages (instead of default: the page's class name)

 **Compatibility note:** This package is compatible with oTree v2.x.
 (It has been tested with oTree v2.1.36 but any other 2.x version should work.
 If you want to use this package with oTree v1.x, you should use otreeutils v0.3.1, which is the last version to support oTree 1.)